brooksmarka/rails-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+## Local Development

+To run the application locally run `bin/rails server` and navigate to localhost:3000.

+To view all of the routes in the application run `bin/rails routes`

+## Functionality

+Navigate to `localhost:3000/articles/new` to create an article.
+Navigate to `localhost:3000/articles` to view all articles.

+## Info

+This is running on Ruby Version 3.3.2 and Rails Version 7.2.1

+## Under Construction

+Other things to think about are:

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...